 - Let package of rice sit for 10 minutes before serving so that rice will absorb some of the banana leaf fragrance.

 Today is Father’s Day and since this is Ro-Ri San’s favorite Malaysian breakfast, I got up early to make him some Nasi Lemak Bungkus.
 He was so delighted! 🙂

 This time I decided not to add the fried ikan bilis (anchovies) to the sambal so that it will remain crispy.
 You can do it either way.
 It will be just as delicious.

 I also took this opportunity to add the step-by-step pictures for wrapping the Nasi Lemak Bungkus which was not there previously.
-I hope you find it useful.
+Hopefully, you will find it useful.

-This time round, I made him a cup of “white” coffee.
+I also made him a cup of “white” coffee.
 He was a happy camper and so was I. 😉

 Enjoy…..and have a wonderful day! 😎